|

 $month{"Jan"}=31;

-Associative arrays do not have "natural" order of their elements like lists (they are just like hash tables), but is it possible to access all the elements in turn using the keys function, values function. or each function.
+It is important to remember that hashes do not have "natural" order of their elements like lists, but is it possible to access all the elements in turn using the keys function, values function. or each function.
 This functions are usually used in loops and will discuss them later.
 Right now we just provide a couple of typical examples without explanations:

 foreach $ip (keys %hosts){